Personal information management: Activities

 PIM activities overlap with one another.
 For example, the effort to keep an email attachment as a document in a personal file system may prompt an activity to organize the file system e.g., by creating a new folder for the document.
-Similarly, activities to organize may be prompted by a person's efforts to find a document as when, for example, a person discovers that two folders have overlapping content and should be consolidated.
+Similarly, activities to organize may be initiated by a person's efforts to find a document as when, for example, a person discovers that two folders have overlapping content and should be consolidated.

 Meta-level activities overlap not only with finding and keeping activities but, even more so, with each other.
-For example, efforts to re-organize a personal file system can be motivated by the evaluation that the current file organization is too time-consuming to maintain and doesn't properly highlight the information most in need of attention.
+For example, efforts to reorganize a personal file system can be motivated by the evaluation that the current file organization is too time-consuming to maintain and doesn't properly highlight the information most in need of attention.